oumaelbou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task20: script that  removes all letters c and C from input.
 Task21: script that reverse its input.
 Task22: script that displays all users and their home directories, sorted by users.
+Task100: script that finds all empty files and directories in the current directory and all sub-directories.